Why Adalo Works for Building a Local Marketplace App

 This comprehensive guide walks you through building a fully functional local marketplace app using Adalo's drag-and-drop platform.
-You'll create an OfferUp-style app with product listings, user profiles, in-app messaging, location-based search, and payment processing—all without writing a single line of code.
+You'll create an OfferUp-style app with product listings, user profiles, in-app messaging, location-based search, and payment processing.
+You can publish the same app to the web, native iOS, and native Android—all without writing a line of code.

-What Is OfferUp and Why Clone It with a No-Code App Builder
+What Is OfferUp and Why Clone It with an App Builder

 OfferUp is a mobile-first peer-to-peer marketplace that has achieved remarkable success with over 20 million monthly active users and a $1.2 billion valuation.
 The platform enables local buying and selling across multiple categories including furniture, electronics, vehicles, and home goods, facilitating $14 billion+ in transaction volume since launch.